Jayman2000/jmvs/semver.md

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backward
 compatible functionality is introduced to the public API.
 It MUST be incremented if any public API functionality is marked as deprecated.
-It MAY be incremented if substantial new functionality or improvements are introduced within the private code.
+It MAY be incremented if non-breaking changes are made.
 It MAY include patch level changes.
 Patch version MUST be reset to 0 when minor version is incremented.

 1. Major version X (X.y.z | X > 0) MUST be incremented if any backward
 incompatible changes are introduced to the public API.
 It MAY also include minor